neo4j-field/gsummit2024/README.md

 <img width="540" alt="Data Model - Digital Twin" src="https://github.com/neo4j-field/gsummit2023/blob/68b41bce4c3ecdd8c73da58f55b7c34790907f4d/images/data-model-with-poi.png">

-As you can see now in the data model, there is an `OperationalPoint` label and it is connected to itself with a `SECTION` relationship.
-This means, `OperationalPoint`s are connected together and make up the rail network (as in the real world).
+The model shows that we have an `OperationalPoint` Node that is connected to itself with a `SECTION` relationship.
+This means, `OperationalPoint`s are connected together and make up the rail network .

 > The name of an `OperationalPoint` has been extracted to the `OperationalPointName` node because there are `OperationalPoint`s with multiple names.
 These are typically `BorderPoint`s where each country has a different name for the `BorderPoint`.
 For example, the `BorderPoint` between Sweden and Denmark has the names 'Peberholm gränsen' (Sweden), and 'Peberholm grænse' (Denmark).